Giant JPMorgan lures brokers with boutique pitch

-NEW YORK (Reuters) - JPMorgan Securities, the brokerage arm of banking giant JPMorgan Chase & Co (JPM.N), is trying to lure advisers from Wall Street rivals with an unlikely pitch: “We’re actually a small boutique.”
+NEW YORK, March 7 (Reuters) - JPMorgan Securities, the brokerage arm of banking giant JPMorgan Chase & Co, is trying to lure advisers from Wall Street rivals with an unlikely pitch: “We’re actually a small boutique.”

 Advising individual investors with stock brokers is a new addition to the wealth management business of JPMorgan, already one of the world’s largest private bankers to the ultra-rich.
-The push makes the company a big competitor for the same top advisers coveted by Morgan Stanley (MS.N), Bank of America Corp’s (BAC.N) Merrill Lynch and UBS AG UBSN.VX (UBS.N).
+The push makes the company a big competitor for the same top advisers coveted by Morgan Stanley, Bank of America Corp’s Merrill Lynch and UBS AG .

 The unit ended 2011 with 439 advisers.
 It expects to add up to 75 this year and reach 650 over the next four years, Chief Executive Officer Greg Quental said in an interview.